kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 As Bug Triage lead, _it is not your job_ to label, sort or gatekeep issues and PRs.

 _Instead_, you should get the assignees, owners, SIG-leads or key contributors to do it, as it is their _job_ to do so.
+Check [Escalation Path] on how you can do it.

 In general, you shouldn't decide whether something is in or out of a milestone; either the SIG or the Release Team Lead needs to do that.
 In practice, you should fix anything simple that saves folks time when the intent is obvious or a milestone decision has been made.